 Users have observed that the Noosa Tri 8 tend to be half a size smaller.
 I would advice stepping up 1/2 size your normal shoe size when placing your order.

 I would highly recommend it to anyone battling with heel pains.
-Adrenaline GTS 13 is now available and is as good as the GTS 12 from customers’ reviews.
+Adrenaline GTS 12 and 13 are earlier versions and still available to buy.
+Though customers that would wear nothing but Brooks Adrenaline swear the quality of the older shoes are as good as the GTS 14, my preference is the GTS 14 with more choice of colors.
 Other benefits of the shoe include:

 4.5 Star Customer Satisfaction Rating

 Brooks DNA Cushioning Technology – Allows stability and support for slight-to-moderate overpronators, plus great cushioning and overpronation control that prevents damage to Planta Fascia, and help with the healing and recovery from heel pains.
 Cushioning that the Brooks GTS 12, 13 and 14 provide, automatically and physically adapts with each stride you take, giving you the stability and balance you require to maintain proper gait while running or jogging.